-- The Senior Manager Training and Education will annually lead a systematic review of all complaints and appeals to identify common factors
+The CEO and their appointed representative will annually lead a systematic review of all workplace complaints and appeals to identify common factors

-- The findings of the review will be used to update and improve our policies, procedures and practices
+The findings of these reviews will be used to update and improve our policies, procedures and practices

 External mediation or review

-- The complainant/appellant is responsible for the costs that may be involved with external services, unless authorised in advance by ABA's Chief Executive Officer
+The complainant/appellant is responsible for the costs that may be involved with external services, unless authorised in advance by ABA's CEO.

-- The Chief Executive Officer must be informed before a complaint or appeal is referred to an external body
+The CEO must be informed before a complaint or appeal is referred to an external body.

 The learner will be given the opportunity to formally present his or her case.